P4yBill/MovieFlix/README.md

 # A Flask based api with mongodb and docker

-This is a project for the Subject Information Systems.
+This is a project for the Information Systems Course.
 The app's name is MovieFlix and was built with Flask, Mongodb and Docker.
 In general, a user simple "user" has some functionalities that those functionalities are extend when a user is an "admin"(create a movie, edit movie etc. See below).